sagemath/sage/src/doc/en/reference/references/index.rst

             symbols and p-adic L-functions.* Annales scientifiques de l'École normale supérieure.
             Vol. 44.
 No. 1.
 Elsevier, 2011.

 ..
+[PSS13] Prasad, A., Singla, P., and Spallone, S., *Similarity of matrices
+           over local rings of length two*. :arxiv:`1212.6157`

+..
 [PSW1996] Boris Pittel, Joel Spencer and Nicholas Wormald. *Sudden
              Emergence of a Giant k-Core in a Random